-- 1. determine the mechanisms ECG registration; - 2. define an electric dipole; - 3. explain Einthoven's theory; the main provisions of the theory of Einthoven; the occurrence of ECG waves; - 4. determine the position of the electrical axis of the heart according to the results of the ECG; - 5. calculate heart rate and give a conclusion.

-6. be willing and willing to learn to be an effective team member, develop self-learning and problem-solving skills;
+- 1. determine the mechanisms ECG registration; - 2. define an electric dipole; - 3. explain Einthoven's theory; the main provisions of the theory of Einthoven; the occurrence of ECG waves; - 4. determine the position of the electrical axis of the heart according to the results of the ECG; - 5. calculate heart rate and give a conclusion. - 6. be willing and willing to learn to be an effective team member, develop self-learning and problem-solving skills;

-Topic: Cardiac Muscle and the Cardiac Conduction System.
-Blood flow, heart sounds and cardiac cycle
+Topic: Blood flow, heart sounds and cardiac cycle.
+Cardiac Output.